 Have Yearly Eye Exams

 The next best action you can take for your vision is to have your eyes regularly examined by a medical professional: an ophthalmologist or an optometrist.
-Both perform eye exams, but an ophthalmologist is a medical doctor (MD) with additional years of medical training, including an internship and a residency in opthalmology.
+Both perform eye exams, but an ophthalmologist is a medical doctor (MD) with additional years of medical training, including an internship and a residency in ophthalmology.
 If you are fortunate enough to have vision insurance, take advantage of it.
-Many programs cover annual vision exams and many employers cover perscription computer glasses.
+Many programs cover annual vision exams and many employers cover prescription computer glasses.
 Also, be aware that computer glasses are different from reading glasses.
 The distance the eyes have to focus on a computer screen is farther than the distance for reading, so ordinary reading glasses may not work well for computer work.
 By building a medical history of your vision, even subtle changes in vision health can be detected and corrected early, often before they become such that permanent eyewear is needed.